ShadowAlzazel/odyssey-wiki/src/routes/enchanting/villagers/+page.md

 # Villager Trade Rebalance

-Since the librarian villager trading system has been completely rebalanced to encourage exploration and strategic trading in the trade rebalance update, Odyssey uses this feature to add more enchantments to the villager pool.
+Since the librarian villager trading system has been completely rebalanced to encourage exploration and strategic trading in the [Trade Rebalance Update](https://minecraft.wiki/w/Villager_Trade_Rebalance), Odyssey uses this feature to add more enchantments to the villager pool.

 ## Overview